photoprism/photoprism-docs/docs/getting-started/proxies/advanced-nginx-proxy-setup.md

  * Make use of HTTP/2
  * Add encryption
  * Perform traffic optimization
- * Enhance security (nginx may block dangerous request patterns the embedded Go-based HTTP server does not know about)
+ * Enhance security (NGINX may block dangerous request patterns the embedded Go-based HTTP server does not know about)

 **If you consider exposing your PhotoPrism instance to the evil internet, you should at least secure it with a proper HTTPS encryption.**